dgjinsu/trash-bin/README.md

 >3.
 It can be converted into various forms.
 >4.
 Because it is stored in text, it is easy to store due to its small capacity.
 >5.
 Since it is a text file, the change history can be managed using a version management system.
 >6.
-There are various programs and platforms to support.
+There are various programs and platforms to support

 ### java code